syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/keytip.md

 # Ribbon Keytips

-The Ribbon supports keyboard navigations to interact the ribbon items using the keytips which can be enabled by setting the `enableKeyTips` property.
+The Ribbon supports keyboard navigations to interact the ribbon items using the keytips which can be enabled by setting the `EnableKeyTips` property.

 The keytips will be shown when the `Alt + Windows/Command` keys are pressed.

 ## Ribbon items keytip

-You can add keytips to all the ribbon items by using the `keyTip` property.
+You can add keytips to all the ribbon items by using the `KeyTip` property.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}